Russ Young

-Russell Charles Young (September 15, 1902 - May 13, 1984) was a professional baseball catcher.
+Russell Charles Young (September 15, 1902 - May 13, 1984) was an American professional baseball catcher.
 He played part of one season in Major League Baseball for the St. Louis Browns in 1931.
 He was a switch hitter and threw right-handed.
 He was 6'0" and weighed 175 lbs.
-Young also played 4 games at fullback for the Dayton Triangles of the National Football League in 1925.
+Young also played 4 games at fullback for the Dayton Triangles of the National Football League (NFL) in 1925.

 Young had an extensive career in minor league baseball, spanning eighteen seasons from 1923-40.
 He played most of his career with the minor league Milwaukee Brewers, for whom he played in all but two seasons from 1923-34.